KoBeWi/Metroidvania-System/README.md

 #### Cell Symbol mode

 Mode that allows drawing cell symbols.
 A symbol may represent a save point, teleport, treasure, anything.
-Symbols need to be registered in the [theme] first, then you can select one from the list on the sidebar.
+Symbols need to be registered in the [theme] first, then you can select one from the list on the sidebar or by Ctrl+Clicking a cell with a symbol.
 Use LMB to draw symbol, RMB to remove.
 A cell may have only a single symbol.

 [GIF]

 Symbols are more useful at runtime.
-They can be assigned dynamically and automatically.
+They can be [assigned dynamically and automatically](#markers).
 If you added a new symbol and it's missing from the list, you can use Force Refresh Elements option in [Manage tab](#manage).

 #### Cell Group mode

 Assign cell groups here.
 Select group ID on the sidebar, use LMB to assign selected group and RMB to unassign.
+Holding Shift will add or remove group to the whole room.
 Cell groups are a mean to operate on multiple cells at once.
 The most common use case are maps items that discover a portion of the world map.
 A call may belong to any number of groups.

 [GIF]

 #### Border Type mode

 This mode allows changing room's borders.
 There are 2 default border types: wall and passage.
 More border types can be registered in the [theme].
 They can be doors, special bariers or narrow passages, anything.
 A cell's edge will be highlighted when hovering near it with cursor.
+You can pick a border type from the sidebar list or by Ctrl+Clicking a border.
 Draw borders using LMB, remove (reset to wall) with RMB.
 You can hold and drag to draw multiple borders; useful when you want to draw them at both sides of an edge.
+Also holding Shift will set the borders for the whole room.
 If you added a new border type and it's missing from the list, you can use Force Refresh Elements option in [Manage tab](#manage).

 [GIF]

 #### Border Color mode

 Border colors can be changed separately from cell color.
-The process is the same - use picker or Ctrl to select color, use LMB/RMB to draw/remove color.
+The process is the same - use picker or Ctrl to select color, use LMB/RMB to draw/remove color, hold Shift to set color for all borders in a room.

 [GIF]